Can Lebanon free itself from Hezbollah’s grip?

 © Paul Hemphill 2020.
 All rights reserved

 Qabbani’s and Fairuz’ are presented in the original Arabic; the translations are a blend of my own and the work others that I believe best reflect the imagery and intent of the writer.
-The Arabic versions of Gibran’s poem and of Springsteen’s song are my own, word, grammar and narrative-checked by Ya’rob.
+The Arabic versions of Gibran’s poem and of Springsteen’s song are my own, word, grammar and narrative-checked by my Syrian friend Ya’rob.
 He also checked the English translations for faithfulness to the original text.

 “That which was the holiest and mightiest of all that the world has yet possessed has bled to death under our knives.
 Who will wipe this blood off us?
 With what water could we purify ourselves?”
 Friedrich Nietzsche, The Parable of the Mad Man